jbandela/cppcomponents/README.md

 #### What compilers and operating systems are supported?

-* Tested on Windows with MSVC 2013 Preview, and Mingw GCC 4.8.1
+* Tested on Windows with MSVC 2013, and Mingw GCC 4.8.1
 * Tested on Ubuntu 13.04 with g++ 4.7.3 and clang 3.4 with libc++

 The library would probably work on OSX with minimal effort, but I don't have a Mac.